Harsh-Yadav-02/Harsh-Yadav-02/README.md

 ### Glad to see you here🫠!!

-I am a Master's student pursuing a degree in Computer Science at the Department of Computer Science, Faculty of Mathematical Sciences, Delhi University.
-I recently completed my Bachelor of Science from Maharaja Agrasen College, Delhi University in 2023.
+I am a Master's student pursuing a degree in Computer Science at the Department of Computer Science, Faculty of Mathematical Sciences, University of Delhi.
+I recently completed my Bachelor of Science from Maharaja Agrasen College, University of Delhi in 2023.
 Beyond my academic pursuits, I am deeply passionate about the fields of Machine Learning (ML) and Deep Learning (DL).
 My thirst for knowledge extends to advanced mathematical concepts, including Probability & Statistics, Linear Algebra, and Calculus.

 <!--
 **Harsh-Yadav-02/Harsh-Yadav-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.